 - Transmission of personal data within a group of undertakings for internal administrative purposes including the processing of clients’ or employees’ personal data

-Some of these parties may reside outside the European Economic Area (which currently comprises the Member states of the European Union plus Norway, Iceland and Liechtenstein).
-If we do this, your information will be treated to the same standards adopted in Ireland.
-We may also disclose your information for the prevention and detection of crime and to protect the interests of Cooney Carey or others, or if required to do so by law or other binding request.
+Some of the third parties we share your data with may reside outside the European Economic Area (which currently comprises the Member states of the European Union plus Norway, Iceland and Liechtenstein).
+If we do this, your information will be treated to the same standards adopted in Ireland and include the following data protection transfer mechanisms:

 How long will we hold your personal data